EkdeepSLubana/QRforgetting/README.md

 ## Organization
 The datasets and code are stored separately with the relative path shown below.

 For a given dataset *X* (e.g., CIFAR-100), the script data_prep_X.py can be used to divide the dataset into separate tasks.
 The task-wise splits will be stored in the directory *X_splits*.
 All models trained during the continual learning process will be stored in the directory **cl_models**.
 Stats collected for train/test/forgetting/cka are stored in the directory **results**.
 If grid search is applied, the results are stored in the directory **grid_search**.
-If a model is pretrained on CIFAR-10, the corresponding model is stored in the directory **pretrained**.
+Any pretrained models are stored in the directory **pretrained**.

 ```bash
 EMR